 You may need to revoke if…

 When you want to change a will, the conventional (and usually the best) way to proceed is to revoke the will entirely and write a new one.
 With a living trust, however, the situation is somewhat different.
 You've already transferred property to the trust; you don't want to revoke the trust, create a new one, and transfer the property all over again.
 That involves expense and hassle.
-But adding amendments to an existing document can cause confusion.
+So what should you do?

-The solution is to "restate" the living trust document.
-In other words, you create an entirely new trust document--but you don't revoke the original one, you just restate it with some changes.
+Instead, the solution is to "amend and restate" the living trust document.
+In other words, you create an entirely new trust document—but you don't revoke the original one, you just restate it with some changes.
 That lets you keep the original date of the trust and means that you don't have to do anything with property that's already held in the trust.